-2.3.
-Amount

-The amount to be raised may be decided by the Board of Directors of banks.
+2.3 The amount to be raised may be decided by the Board of Directors of banks.

-2. 4.
 Seniority of Claims

-LTD will be subordinated to the claims of depositors and other creditors but would rank senior to the claims of shareholders, including holders of preference shares (both Tier I & Tier II).
+2.4 LTD will be subordinated to the claims of depositors and other creditors but would rank senior to the claims of shareholders, including holders of preference shares (both Tier I & Tier II).
 Among investors of instruments included in lower Tier II, the claims shall rank pari passu with each other.

-2.5.
-Options
+2.5 Options

-(a) LTD shall not be issued with a 'put option' or a 'step up' option.

-(b) The 'call option' will be permissible and may be exercised after 5 years with prior permission of the Reserve Bank.
+- (a) LTD shall not be issued with a 'put option' or a 'step up' option. - (b) The 'call option' will be permissible and may be exercised after 5 years with prior permission of the Reserve Bank.
 While considering the proposals received from banks for exercising the call option the Reserve Bank would, among other things, take into consideration the bank's CRAR position both at the time of exercise of the call option and after exercise of the call option.

-2.6.
 Redemption / Prepayment

-Repayment of LTD at maturity shall be made only with the prior approval of the Reserve Bank of India (Urban Banks Department, Central Office) subject inter alia to the following conditions:

-- (i) The bank's CRAR is above the minimum regulatory requirement prescribed by the Reserve Bank. - (ii) The impact of such repayment does not result in bank's CRAR falling below or remaining below the minimum regulatory requirement prescribed by the Reserve Bank.
+- 2.6 Repayment of LTD at maturity shall be made only with the prior approval of the Reserve Bank of India (Urban Banks Department, Central Office) subject inter alia to the following conditions: - (i) The bank's CRAR is above the minimum regulatory requirement prescribed by the Reserve Bank. - (ii) The impact of such repayment does not result in bank's CRAR falling below or remaining below the minimum regulatory requirement prescribed by the Reserve Bank.

-2.7.
 Interest Rate

-LTD may bear a fixed rate of interest or a floating rate of interest referenced to a market determined rupee interest benchmark rate.
+2.7 LTD may bear a fixed rate of interest or a floating rate of interest referenced to a market determined rupee interest benchmark rate.

-2.8.
 DICGC Cover

-LTD will not be eligible for DICGC cover
+2.8 LTD will not be eligible for DICGC cover

-2.9.
 Progressive Discount

-These deposits will be subjected to a progressive discount for capital adequacy purposes as under:
+2.9 These deposits will be subjected to a progressive discount for capital adequacy purposes as under:

-Remaining Period of Maturity Rate Discount of Less than one year 100% More than one year and Less than two years 80% More than two years and less than three years 60% More than three years and less than four years 40% More than four years and less than five years 20%
+Remaining Period of Maturity Rate of Discount Less than one year 100% More than one year and Less than two years 80% More than two years and less than three years 60% More than three years and less than four years 40% More than four years and less than five years 20%

+Classification in the Balance Sheet

+2.10 These instruments will be classified as 'borrowings' and shown separately in the Balance Sheet.

+Reserve Requirement

 2.10.
-Classification in the Balance Sheet

-These instruments will be classified as 'borrowings' and shown separately in the Balance Sheet.

-3. Reserve Requirement

 Total amount raised by a bank through the issue of LTD will be reckoned as a liability for the computation of net demand and time liabilities for the purpose of reserve requirements (CRR and SLR).

-4. Reporting Requirements
+Reporting Requirements

-Banks issuing such long LTDs shall submit a report to the Chief General Manager-incharge, Urban Banks Department, Reserve Bank of India, Mumbai giving details of the deposit raised, including the terms of issue specified as above.
+4. Banks issuing such long LTDs shall submit a report to the Chief General Manager-incharge, Urban Banks Department, Reserve Bank of India, Mumbai giving details of the deposit raised, including the terms of issue specified as above.

-5. Investment in / grant of advances against LTD
+Investment in / Grant of Advances against LTD